Do I have to pay the application fee? Is there any exception?

 Where do I get the study material?

-Majority of the material is accessible online through Moodle platform.
-Access to Moodle platform is provided to all students of the program for free.
-You can also borrow study manuals and books in the University library.
+The majority of the material is accessible online through Moodle platform.
+All students of the program can access the Moodle platform for free via STAG (Student Agenda) system.
+You can also borrow study manuals and books from the University library.

 Will I be able to access the University library?

-Yes, once you become a holder of an ISIC (International Student Identity Card), you will get access to the University library.
+Yes, once you become a holder of an ISIC (International Student Identity Card – which costs 450 CZK), you will get access to the University library.

-Does the Palacky University provide students with a dormitory?
+Does Palacký University Olomouc provide students with a dormitory?

 Yes, once you are admitted to the program, the University makes an arrangement for your accommodation and sends you the official letter of accommodation that you need to show in the dormitory upon arrival.
-Once in the dormitory, you have to pay the dormitory fee (80-130 EUR per month).
-Before you arrive, please, make sure that you know the address of the accommodation.
+Once in the dormitory, you have to pay the dormitory fee.
+Before you arrive, please, make sure you know the address of the accommodation.
 Here you can find more information about Palacky University accommodation.

 How far is the dormitory located from the Department of Development Studies?

-Will I have access to Internet in the dormitory?
+Will I have access to the Internet in the dormitory?

-Yes, there is the internet access in all dormitory buildings.
+Yes, there is internet access in all dormitory buildings.

-Do students have any discount for the public transportation, stores, etc.?
+Do students have any discounts for public transportation, stores, etc.?

 What is the cost of living in the Czech Republic?